dhruvaagrawal/chrome-extensions/google-chrome-extension/README.md

+THIS CHROME EXTENSION SHOWS A TABLE AND SCRAPES AND GIVES THE USER THE OPTION TO CONVERT TO A CSV FILE.

+This project is in jQuery and Vanilla JS.

 STEPS ON HOW TO GET THE CHROME EXTENSION WORKING IN THE GOOGLE CHROME BROWSER

 After downloading the .zip file, move it to a location where it can be easily found and unzip it.